 '''

 /

 Implementation of the Singleton pattern

 /

 class ASingletonClass {

 protected static $instance;

+(continues on next page)

+'''

+'''

 static public function getInstance() {

 if (!is_object(self::$instance)) {

 self::$instance = $this;

 }

 return self::$instance;

-}

 }

 '''

 Although this way of implementing the singleton will possibly not conflict with the Object Manager, it is counterproductive to the integrity of the system and might raise problems with unit testing (sometimes Singleton is referred to as an Anti Pattern).
 The above examples are not recommended for the use within Flow applications.